aminrahimian/probabilistic-analysis-of-algorithms-and-randomized-algorithms/README.md

 Instructor: Prof. Amin Rahimian
 Scribe: Donghwan Kim

-This repository hosts the compiled scribe notes for IE 3080 (`IE3080_Lecture_Notes.pdf`) together with the LaTeX source (`advanced_or.tex`).
+This repository hosts the compiled scribe notes for IE 3080 (`IE3080_Lecture_Notes.pdf`).
 The purpose of this README is to help a first-time reader navigate the PDF in the way the notes were designed to be read.

 ## 1. What these notes are after